 Hypertext Transfer Protocol Secure (HTTPS) is the Hypertext Transfer Protocol secured by Transport Layer Security (TLS) encryption.
-The use of HTTPS for web applications can assist in ensuring that interactions with web applications are confidential and that the integrity of such interactions are also maintained.
+The use of HTTPS for web applications ensures that interactions with web applications are confidential and that the integrity of such interactions are also maintained.